 Depending on where you are traveling from, you will or won’t need a visa.
 Check your Visa requirements here!

-The good news is you can easily apply online for your evisa, and get it in no time.
-For example, for Romanian citizens like myself, the visa costs 25 USD, and the same applies to US citizens.
+The good news is you can easily apply online for your E-visa and get it in no time.
+For example, the visa costs 25 USD for Romanian citizens like myself, and the same applies to US citizens.

-The process is done online, and you also get all the information you might need (related to any testing, quarantine, or insurance needed).
+The process is done online, and you get all the information you might need (related to any testing, quarantine, or insurance needed).

 Check your Visa requirements here!